It All Started At a Shelter...

 "I am proud to be a part of the Spay-Neuter Action Project and empower people to be responsible pet owners.
 SNAP improves the welfare of pets, people and the community here in San Diego.

-Reaching 55,000 dogs and cats fixes in San Diego County aboard our 38-foot high-volume mobile unit, along with educating scores of families locally on the importance of proper pet care is a milestone for pets in this county!"
+Reaching 60,000 dogs and cats altered in San Diego County aboard our 38-foot high-volume surgical mobile unit, along with educating scores of families locally on the importance of proper pet care is a milestone for pets in this county!"

 Sarah OrdeneNeuter Scooter Clinic Manager